Arech/yacce/README.md

                         argument is either has to be unset, or match the output of '$(bazel info execution_root)'.
   --ignore-not-found, --no-ignore-not-found
-                        If set, will not test if files to be added to .json exists.
+                        If the flag is set, yacce will not test if files to be added to .json exists, and will not attempt to test if an invoked compiler is a script wrapper.
                         (default: False)
   -o, --other_commands, --no-other_commands
                         If set, yacce will also generate other_commands.json file.